Cli00/sissors/README.md

 - Uvicorn

 ## Contributors
-- John Doe <johndoe@example.com>
-- Jane Smith <janesmith@example.com>
+- clinton shaibu <clintonidegu@gmail.com>

 ## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is a test work for development - see the `LICENSE` file for details.